A Guide to Bonding Public Officials

 Public officials typically need a minimum credit score of 650 to qualify for bonding services.
 The higher your credit score, the lower your surety bond cost will be.
 In most cases, qualified applicants can expect to pay a premium that’s calculated at 1-4% of the bond amount.
 The best way to determine what you’ll pay is by getting a free surety bond quote with no obligation.

-When you're ready to purchase your public official bond, contact a surety expert online 24/7 or by phone at 1 (800) 308-4358 Monday through Friday between 8 a.m. and 7 p.m.
+When you’re ready to purchase your public official bond, contact a surety expert online 24/7 or by phone at 1 (800) 308-4358 Monday through Friday between 7 a.m. and 7 p.m.
 CST.
-You'll be connected with an expert surety specialist who will guide you through the process and give you a free price quote.
-You can expect your bond to be issued in as little as 2-3 business days.
+You’ll be connected with an expert surety specialist who will guide you through the process and give you a free price quote.

 Your bond will be issued as soon as your payment is processed.
 You’ll receive a copy of your bond immediately via email, and your original bond form will arrive in the mail via your preferred shipping method.
 We even offer an overnight shipping option in case you’re in a rush!
 Contact us now to expedite the process!